"Our Belize Vacation" - 10% off ALL diving tours!

 * Logged fewer than 25 total dives

-* Little or no experience diving in similar waters and conditions
+* Little or no experience diving similar waters

 * Dives no deeper than 60 feet